Guide to California FTB Liens: How to Release Tax Liens

 - The lien was filed with the wrong name or an incorrect Social Security Number (SSN) or Employer Identification Number (EIN).
 Basic typographical mistakes don't constitute an error.

-If a lien was filed against you in error, you could request that the CA FTB send a notice to the credit reporting agencies.
+If a lien was filed against you in error and it appears on your credit report, you could request that the CA FTB send a notice to the credit reporting agencies.
 The notice will say that the lien was filed in error and request the credit reporting bureaus to remove it from your credit report.

 Partial Lien Release